69rc/aqua-flow/replit.md

 The system is built as a full-stack web application using modern technologies with a focus on responsive design, real-time updates, and intuitive user experience. **Status: FULLY FUNCTIONAL** - All core features implemented and tested with sample data.

+**🚀 READY FOR LOCAL DEPLOYMENT** - The system has been converted to use SQLite for easy local setup and includes a comprehensive seed file with sample data.

 ### Completed Features
 - **Authentication**: Role-based access with Replit Auth integration
 - **Admin Dashboard**: Complete management interface with analytics, order assignment, and oversight